rplemos/COCaDA_speed/README.md

 ## Features

+- **Fast Processing:** COCaDA averages 2.5x faster processing times against Fixed Cutoffs definitions, and 6x faster against Biopython's NeighborSearch.
 - **PDB and CIF Parsing:** Supports parsing both PDB and CIF files to extract atomic and residue information.
 - **Residue Filtering:** Ignores low-quality atoms, water molecules, and problematic/erroneous information.
 - **Interaction Analysis:** Identifies contacts between specified types of atoms based on predefined conditions.
 - **Aromatic Residue Analysis:** Computes centroids and normal vectors for aromatic residues, to determine aromatic stacking contacts.
+- **Multi-Core Processing:** All analyzes can be run on any combination of cores on the user's computer.

 ## Installation